 Seven galleries for you to explore

+Overall the book, just like a museum, makes up of seven different galleries.
+Each gallery introduces you to different forms of plants and a glimpse into their unique environment and their substantial impact on society.
 The pictures do the narrative justice ranging from complete plants in their grandeur to their individual parts.
 The galleries end with a trip through unique habitats worldwide and share their importance and relationship with the inhabiting flora.

 Orchids, herbaceous & so much more

 Next, the herbaceous plants’ section talks of flowers and their unique designs and variety in cultivation and the wild.
 We also get to know more about bulb shoots and root vegetables that are a flavorful part of cuisines worldwide.
 We explore the challenging environment of the alpine forest and the brave members that survive there.
 Then we get to the grass family and how its three remarkable members, maize, wheat, and rice, help feed the world.
 The next section about Orchids and bromeliads describes these well-known species in the next section and how they have fascinated humans with their beauty for decades.
 The last section is dedicated to the ability to resist and survive in challenging environments through smart modifications.
 The section adds with unraveling the essential role mangroves play for humans and animals, and are being lost nonetheless.